litespeedtech/ols-docker-env/README.md

 ./bin/appinstall.sh -app wordpress -domain example.com
 ```
 ### Apply Let's Encrypt Certificate
-Just enter the root domain and it will auto check and auto apply with/with out www certificate for us.
+Entering the root domain and it will auto check and auto apply with/with out www certificate for us.
 ```
 ./bin/cert.sh example.com
 ```